nagindraj/gatsby-starter-netlify-cms/src/pages/index.md

       text: >-
         Some ATM owners and independent providers(both locally and overseas) charge their own fees, and we can't control that.
+    - main: Do I need to let you know that I'm going abroad?
+      text: >-
+        No need!
+Use your card as usual and transactions will be converted into EUR on your account and bank statement.
   heading: Three most frequently asked questions
 ---